-Happy Saturday everyone!
 Recently we shared how we added some color to our neutral open floor plan in our Jordan House, including painting our interior doors.
 (We also updated a basic flat door to a wood barn door, squee!)
 Painting your doors is a high impact change that gives you a great bang for your buck!
-We shared a few door painting tips in that initial reveal of our doors, but we wanted to to *really* share our best tips for how to paint an interior door.
-So, we video’d the whole process of painting our doors navy blue and I talked about the process as we did it, sharing answers to the FAQs we get most often about painting interior doors, including why I use a brush instead of a roller and what brush I recommend using, what is the best paint for a door, how to eliminate brush strokes when painting doors, and how to paint the edge of a door.
+We shared a few door painting tips in that initial reveal of our doors, but we wanted to *really* share 26 tips for painting interior doors.
+So, we videoed the whole process of painting our doors navy blue and I talked about the process as we did it, sharing answers to the FAQs we get most often about painting interior doors, including why I use a brush instead of a roller and what brush I recommend using, what is the best paint for a door, how to eliminate brush strokes when painting doors, and how to paint the edge of a door.

 My process doesn’t follow any one particular model — this is just what I’ve learned in our years of remodeling 7 houses and painting at least 100 doors.
 Over the years, I’ve adopted this method because I would rather paint my doors right the first time, even if it takes a little bit more time, than regret having a poor or drippy finish.
 Doing things right with DIY takes time!
 Once you get into the rhythm of it, this strategy for painting doors for a smooth finish with a paintbrush doesn’t take a whole lot more time than using a roller — I painted 2 doors in about 2 hours.
 Thin coats of paint actually make the painting go *faster* in my opinion, because you can work more quickly with better results, without a lot of waiting for paint to dry before you can move on to the next coat.
 And less time cursing and trying to figure out a mistake because you loaded too much paint on to one section of the door! 😉